adamaltmejd/education-choice-pap/1_Introduction_and_Description_of_Data.md

 ## VHS Incompleteness
 For some years in the VHS data, applications to certain schools are not included.
 Indeed, Stockholm University used their own admission system until the mid 2000s, and so did Stockholm School of Economics.
 While there is no way for us to know if an applicant actually applied to any of these schools, we have data on their degrees and thus whether they eventually finished.
 We will therefor remove any applicants from our sample that received degrees from schools that are not in the VHS data.

+## Including courses in the data set
+Currently we have no way of identifying the field categorization of courses, which is why we drop them from the sample.
+While some courses are studied separately, as in the example of an Economics major taking a class in Art History, many students create degrees from accumulating a set of courses.
+It thus makes sense to include those students who have been (quasi) randomly admitted also to courses, if we can create appropriate field assignments.
+There is a small probability that this will be possible using the VHS data set, and in that case we will include also those applications.

 ## Detailed Variable Definitions